StephanRaab/FIDE-Chess-Data/README.md

 - I wanted to improve my skills in at least 1 or 2 programming languages.
 - I take an interest in any data about chess that has not been extensively analyzed.

+# Issues

-For the longest time, I wasn't able to import text files downloaded from [FIDE's data download page](http://ratings.fide.com/download_lists.phtml), into R. A typical `read.csv()` statement will not work because the data has no defined delimeter to parse columns on.
+After downloading the files, I wasn't able to import text files downloaded from [FIDE's data download page](http://ratings.fide.com/download_lists.phtml), into R. A typical `read.csv()` statement will not work because the data has no defined delimeter to parse columns on.

 For example, the earliest dataset on FIDE's website is from January 2001.
 Let's take a moment to look at the first few rows of the raw text file.